 Sliding Down a Sweet, Slippery Slope

-The other day, I had a hankering for a Coke drink, a regular one, none of that chemical stuff.
+The other day, I had a hankering for a Coke drink, not the diet one.
 I wanted the pure, sugary rush.
 After that, my husband and I went to a festival that had fair food.
 Ooo, peach cobbler!
 Apple Cider!
 I saw little hearts in my eyes as I passed the pumpkin funnel cakes.
 I wanted some but didn’t dare.
 The peach cobbler tasted like there was a cup of sugar in it.

 I asked my husband why I crave sugary things.
 He said it’s because sugar makes you want to have more sugar.
 Oh, wow.

 Years ago, I happened upon an Ellen Show episode in which she said she was off sugar.
 I was like, what?
 Why?
 She went on to say that her wife, Portia, had been off sugar, and so she was getting off it, and she shared how difficult it was.
 I didn’t bother looking up the reasons why getting off sugar was good at that time.
 I kept on eating the goodies.
-Poor Ellen.
+I thought, poor Ellen, she’s suffering.

 Fast forward to the present day.
 I found this on Healthline.com about sugar: